 On Marin’s island, sunrise doesn’t come every twenty-four hours—it comes every twenty-eight years.
 Now the sun is just a sliver of light on the horizon.
 The weather is turning cold and the shadows are growing long.Because sunset triggers the tide to roll out hundreds of miles, the islanders are frantically preparing to sail south, where they will wait out the long Night.Marin and her twin brother, Kana, help their anxious parents ready the house for departure.
 Locks must be taken off doors.
 Furniture must be arranged.
 Tables must be set.
 The rituals are puzzling—bizarre, even—but none of the adults in town will discuss why it has to be done this way.Just as the ships are about to sail, a teenage boy goes missing—the twins’ friend Line.
 Marin and Kana are the only ones who know the truth about where Line’s gone, and the only way to rescue him is by doing it themselves.
 But Night is falling.
 Their island is changing.And it may already be too late.

 ❃ I received this book for free from the publisher in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review. ❃

-Nightfall is a dystopian novel set on an eerie island where the sun only rises every twenty-eight years.
+Nightfall by Jake Halpern is a dystopian novel set on an eerie island where the sun only rises every twenty-eight years.
 This book definitely has potential to be terrifying and seems like an impressive survival novel.
 However, the horror aspect in this book is pretty much non-existent and the plot is not as fast-paced as one would expect in a dystopian book, definitely affecting my overall reading experience.
 Continue reading